 - With long-term use of topical steroid the skin may develop permanent stretch marks (striae), bruising, discolouration, or thin spidery blood vessels (telangiectasias).

 - Topical steroids may trigger or worsen other skin disorders such as acne, rosacea and perioral dermatitis.

 - Some topical steroid gets through the skin and into the bloodstream.
 The amount is usually small and normally causes no problems unless strong topical steroids are used regularly on large areas of the skin.
 The main concern is with children who need frequent courses of strong topical steroids.
 The steroid can have an effect on growth.
 Therefore, children who need repeated courses of strong topical steroids should have their growth monitored.

-Most people with eczema will be prescribed emollients to use every day and a topical steroid to use when flares up develop.
+Most people with eczema will be prescribed emollients to use every day and a topical steroid to use when flare-ups develop.
 When using the two treatments, apply the emollient first.
 Wait 10-15 minutes after applying an emollient before applying a topical steroid.
-That is, the emollient should be allowed to absorb before a topical steroid is applied (the skin should be moist or slightly tacky, but not slippery, when applying the steroid).
+That is, the emollient should be allowed to sink in (be absorbed) before a topical steroid is applied.
+The skin should be moist or slightly tacky but not slippery, when applying the steroid.